La Venta: Urn burials

-Rust (2008) discovered "urn burials" in Complex E (residential area) where fragments of bone and teeth were buried in clay pots.
+William F. Rust discovered "urn burials" in Complex E (residential area) where fragments of bone and teeth were buried in clay pots.
 "The fill immediately around this large urn was clean, yellow sand, and the urn was covered with an inverted fine-paste orange bowl with flaring walls; the bowl's interior was painted red and incised with the double-line-break pattern on the inside rim."

 Religion and ideology

-"For decades, certain scholars have used shamanism as an explanatory paradigm for considering the monuments of La Venta... one of the most important ceremonial-civic centers of the Middle Formative era.
+According to Carolyn Tate, "For decades, certain scholars have used shamanism as an explanatory paradigm for considering the monuments of La Venta... one of the most important ceremonial-civic centers of the Middle Formative era."
 Most of what is known about Olmec religion is speculative, but certain patterns do emerge at La Venta that are certainly symbolic and might have ritual meaning.
 For example, the crossed bands symbol, an X in a rectangular box, is often repeated in stone at La Venta, other Olmec sites, and continued to have significance to the cultures inspired by the Olmec.
 It often appears in conjunction with the maize deity and so might have connection with subsistence.

 The artifacts discovered at La Venta have been crucial to starting to understand Olmec religion and ideology.
 For example, hematite and iron-ore mirror fragments have been discovered in abundance at La Venta.
 Mirrors were an incredibly important part of Olmec society, used in both rituals and daily life.
 Celts, or "pseudo-axes," are extremely common in both burials and offerings.
 It is unclear whether these artifacts were actually used in any practical way or if their meaning is ritual or symbolic.
 Most are smooth, but quite a few are decorated with what has been interpreted as representing religious symbolism.
 Such celts and other jade artifacts were offered to deities during ceremonies at La Venta and the belief in supernatural beings is evidenced in Olmec artifacts.
 However, it is difficult to tell which important figures remaining on the stone monuments and artifacts are gods and which are human leaders.
 In fact, there might have been little difference between the divine and the Olmec king, in their ideology.